-When you are pregnant, you can use massage therapy for relaxation and to help relieve muscle tension and pain.
-But for massage to be safe during pregnancy, make sure that you:
+When you are pregnant, you can use massage therapy to relax and to help relieve muscle tension and pain.
+But take the following precautions to help make sure that massage is safe.

-Be sure that your massage therapist is specially trained in pregnancy massage and is certified by your state or a national body, such as the American Massage Therapy Association.
-This ensures that your massage therapist has a certain level of training and uses certain practice guidelines.
+Also check that the therapist is certified by your state or by a national group, such as the American Massage Therapy Association.
+This ensures that your therapist has a certain level of training and follows safe practice guidelines.